Bridging Grants - Frequently Asked Questions

 Can I have more than one research or SME partner?

-In a Bridging Grant application you can only have one primary partner.
+In a Bridging Grant application you can only have one primary partner and only one applicant.

 If Australian Cooperative Research Centres are incorporated can they be an applicant SME?